kangk1204/Octopus-toolkit2/doc/error.rst

 You should check fastq files on your computer and try the analysis again.

-If the above method does not work, please contact us at the address below.
+If the above method does not work, please contact us using address below.

 Contact us : Octopustoolkit@gmail.com